parente/tott/doc/setup.rst

 You just setup a virtually indestructible development environment on your laptop with `numerous interesting, useful tools pre-installed <https://github.com/parente/tott/blob/master/packer/scripts/tools.sh>`_.
 Play with it.
 Break it.
 Put it back together.
 Read more about the pieces.
 Have fun.

-We'll exercise all of the pieces during our meetups.
+We'll exercise all of the pieces during our coming sessions.